janosj/mongodb-search/README.md

 # Prerequisites

-## Launch an Atlas Cluster with the Sample Datasetss
+## Launch an Atlas Cluster with the Sample Datasets

 Atlas Search (and Vector Search) requires MongoDB Atlas.
 Launch a cluster and load the sample datasets, which include the `sample_mflix` database and, within it, the `embedded_movies` collection.
 That collection has a `fullplot` field, which will be used to support standard text searches, and a `plot_embedding` field that supports vector search.